-Greece can be year around destination for any traveler as there is so much to see and do, but most popular times are April to mid-June or September-October, so as to avoid high season and still have great weather.
-If you are going for beach season, sailing or island hopping, then summer (June-September) is the best time to go.
-For visiting of archaeological and historical sites, any time is good, if you don’t mind rain from time to time in winter.
+Greece can be a year-round destination for any traveler as there is so much to see and do, but the most popular times are April to mid-June or September-October, so as to avoid the high season and still have great weather.
+If you are going for beach season, sailing, or island hopping, then summer (June-September) is the best time to go.
+For visiting archaeological and historical sites, any time is good, if you don’t mind rain from time to time in winter.

 12. Money matters